captainhcg/leetcode-in-py-and-go/README.md

 * 69: sqrt in Newton's method
 * 75: pay attention to the ptrs, do it again if you have time
 * 76: min substring, two while loops with a counter
+* 81: search in rotated with dup. compare middle with left and move left
 * 88: just do it again
 * 89: just know the shitty trick of graycode
 * 90: use closure and last idx, do it again